nickassafkirk/hygge_houseplants/README.md

 ### Introduction:
 ---

-Hygge Houseplants is an ecommerce website built to make this mock business's products and services available to site users.
+Hygge Houseplants is an ecommerce website built to sell specialist houseplants and accessories to plant enthusiasts online.
 The project is a full stack web application built using the Django Framework.
 The key purpose of the project is to provide additional revenue and online awareness for the business and to allow site administrators to easily update and manage key site areas through the front end site and admin panel.
+This project was built as my submission for my milestone 4 project during the code institute Diploma in Software Development.

 *Please note: The business depicted in this project does not exist.
 The business and all products have been imagined purely as a demonstration for educational purposes.*